 Our no-cut policy in the Middle School means that anyone can play.
 The emphasis for all teams is skill development, participation, and teamwork.
 We participate in the Small Schools division of the Southern Oregon Middle School Athletic Conference.
 Teams include:

 Fall: volleyball, football, cross country

 Spring: track and field, baseball

-The theme “The Ancient World” coordinates the study of art, literature, history, and writing in the Sixth Grade.
+The theme “The Ancient World” coordinates the study of art, literature, history, and writing in the 6th Grade.
 Our studies begin with the migrations of peoples and progress through the settlement of the river valleys, with a focus on cause and effect in settlement patterns and development.
 We also examine the age of empire building.
 In the third quarter, we spend more time with the “classical” ancient cultures of China, Greece, and Rome.
 We end the year with a closer look at ancient Africa and South America.
 In each Mod, we incorporate reading, composition, speech, and art into the Ancient World context to build and reinforce knowledge and skills.

 Our Integrated Science curriculum includes explorations of earth and space science, matter and energy, and life science.
 Math class uses the Eureka Math curriculum.

 History class picks up where 7th Grade left off.
 We study the Islamic world, Asia; Africa; and medieval and early modern Europe.
 World geography is an important aspect of the curriculum, and we finish up the year by drawing a free-hand map of the world.

 In Literature and Writing, we study poetry, short stories, and historical fiction and develop writing and oral presentation skills.
 The reading and writing assignments in this course are thematically linked to the History curriculum.